Waldhotel by Bürgenstock

 Arriving Above the Lake

 Switzerland has a long tradition of grand resort hotels that treat arrival as part of the experience, and few approaches in the country make that case more literally than the route to Bürgenstock Resort.
 Guests traveling from Lucerne board the MS Bürgenstock Catamaran across Lake Lucerne, then transfer to the historic Bürgenstock Funicular for the ascent to the plateau above Obbürgen.
 The resort has operated since 1873 and built Europe's first high-altitude outdoor elevator as a piece of infrastructure during an era when Swiss mountain hospitality was still inventing its own conventions.
 Waldhotel by Bürgenstock, which opened in December 2017, is the resort's contemporary architectural statement within that longer history.
-The journey to get there, roughly 30 minutes from Lucerne's city center by water and rail, frames the stay before a room key is handed over.
+The journey to get there, roughly 30 minutes from Lucerne's city center by water and rail, frames the stay before arrival.

 The Architecture of the Room Experience